schmoelder/diss/doc/02_fundamentals/01_chromatographic_principle.md

 In cases where the liquid is maintained under temperature and pressure conditions above its critical point, the process is termed supercritical fluid chromatography (SFC).

 Another way to categorize chromatographic separations is by their separation objectives, distinguishing between preparative and analytical processes.
-Analytical chromatography involves separating small quantities of substance mixtures for the purpose of identifying or quantifying the components.
+Analytical chromatography involves separating small quantities of substance mixtures for the purpose of identifying or quantifying components.
 Preparative chromatography, on the other hand, is employed for the purification of larger quantities of a substance mixture, aiming to isolate a specific product.

-This work primarily focusses on studying preparative liquid chromatography.
+This work primarily focuses on studying preparative liquid chromatography.
 Specifically, it aims to provide a comprehensive framework for modeling and optimizing the performance of different operating modes in which preparative liquid chromatography is performed.

 To introduce some fundamental concepts that are relevant for all chromatographic processes, consider a simple batch elution process.